renatoparedes/scikit-neuromsi/docs/source/installation.rst

 ============

-This is the recommended way to install scikit-neuromsi.
+This is the recommended way to install Scikit-NeuroMSI.

 Installing  with pip
 ^^^^^^^^^^^^^^^^^^^^

-Make sure that the Python interpreter can load scikit-neuromsi code.
+Make sure that the Python interpreter can load Scikit-NeuroMSI code.
 The most convenient way to do this is to use virtualenv, virtualenvwrapper, and pip.

 After setting up and activating the virtualenv, run the following command: